About Key Investment Team

 Percentages represent the approximate allocation of equities and bond in the portfolio.
 The underlying investments and the portfolio allocation ranges are subject to change from time to time without approval.

 *Key Investment Team does not provide tax advice.
 The structuring of a retirement plan can have significant tax consequences on you and your business.
-Investors should consult with their tax professional to determine the tax implications of any retirement plan structure.
+Investors should consult with their tax professionals to determine the tax implications of any retirement plan structure.